 Dr. Brown obtained his JD in 2008 from the Georgetown University Law Center.
-He is admitted to practice in the jurisdictions of California and the District of Columbia and is registered to practice before the United States Patent and Trademark Office.
+He is admitted to practice in the jurisdictions of California and the District of Columbia and has limited recognition to practice before the United States Patent and Trademark Office.

 - Georgetown University Law Center

 - Birmingham, Univ of